 Ned rigs work best in shallow water but can be used at mid-depth in certain fishing situations.
 The rig is also not weedless like a Texas rig, so a thick cover might get your hook fouled up.

 To fish the ned rig, simply throw it out short distances around docks or other fish-holding areas and let it hit bottom.
 From there, Jig it with short pops of your rod.
 The stand-up jig head will keep the short worm up and entice fish to bite.

-These four fishing rigs are the most popular rigs in the fishing world and for more than just bass.
+These five fishing rigs are the most popular rigs in the fishing world and for more than just bass.
 Becoming proficient at tying these different types of fishing rigs with a variety of baits will help you become more adaptable and flexible on the water, allowing you to catch fish in any situation you encounter on the water.
 With minimal investment in tackle, you can equip yourself to use all these rigs and boost your catch rate.